modernism

 They are removing our double weight.

-Khvylovy’s poetry attracted some attention and, as they say, “testified to the emergence of a talented author.”
-However, the real event was not Khvylovy’s poetry, but two collections of his short fiction: “Blue Etudes (1923) and Autumn (1924).
+Khvyliovyi’s poetry attracted some attention and, as they say, “testified to the emergence of a talented author.”
+However, the real event was not Khvyliovyi’s poetry, but two collections of his short fiction: “Blue Etudes” (1923) and “Autumn” (1924).

-These two collections contain almost all of Mykola Khvylovy’s major prose texts.
-They were immediately recognized as a new stage in the development of Ukrainian prose, and they had a significant impact on many other authors of the time.
-First of all, these are short stories: “Editor Kark,” “I (Romance),” “Liluli,” “Arabesques,” “Sanatorium Zone,” “Puss in Boots,” and “Room Part 2.”
+These two collections contain almost all of Mykola Khvyliovyi’s major prose texts.
+They were immediately recognized as a new stage in the development of Ukrainian prose that had a significant impact on many other authors of the time.
+Notable short stories include “Editor Kark,” “I (Romance),” “Liluli,” “Arabesques,” “Sanatorium Zone,” “Puss in Boots,” and “Room Part 2.”

-What impressed his contemporaries so much about these stories, novellas, and sketches, how did the author himself define them?
-Perhaps the fact that Khvylovy bravely tackled the topic of revolution and war.
+What impressed his contemporaries so much about these stories, novellas, and sketches, and how did the author himself define them?
+Perhaps it was the fact that Khvyliovyi bravely tackled the topic of revolution and war.
 Everyone was interested in these topics at that time, and they needed to be comprehended.
 Writing about the recent tumultuous events, he avoided propaganda.
-Instead, he combined almost incompatible elements: a sharp, often critical and skeptical eye, attention to detail, psychologism, not diluted by agitation, with a sincere pathos of fanatical idealism, and a tendency towards utopia.
+Instead, he combined almost incompatible elements: a sharp, often critical and skeptical eye, attention to detail, and psychologism, not diluted by agitation, with a sincere pathos of fanatical idealism, and a tendency towards utopia.

-Mykola Khvylovy’s prose of the first half of the 1920s is an unconventional stylistic mix.
+Mykola Khvyliovyi’s prose of the first half of the 1920s is an unconventional stylistic mix.
 There is impressionism, stunningly sublime sentimentalist rhetoric, avant-garde play with form, metaphor, consonances, and word decomposition.
 Torn phrases.
 Symbolism of colors (for example, everything dreamy and utopian is always “blue”).
-A lot of allusions and quotations scholars are still actively interpreting Khvylovy’s intellectual space, looking for Gogol, Nietzsche, Steiner, Spengler, Swedenborg).
+Many allusions and quotations that scholars are still actively interpreting, looking for traces of Gogol, Nietzsche, Steiner, Spengler, and Swedenborg in Khvyliovyi’s intellectual space.

 A very distinctive, temperamental, and rich example of modernism.